 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Must possess a minimum of five years’ experience in import clearance, with proficient knowledge of customs regulations

-Minimum 5 years of experience facilitating import transactions and managing HTS codes
+Ability to effectively interact and collaborate with internal and external stakeholders

 Demonstrated ability to make recommendations to effectively resolve issues by using judgment that is consistent with standards, practices, policies, and regulations

-Demonstrated experience and/or ability to manage the work of others

-Demonstrates proficient knowledge of customs laws and regulations in relation to international imports

 Proficient working knowledge and ability use Microsoft Word and Excel

-Demonstrates effective verbal, written and interpersonal communication skills with a proven ability to communicate effectively across all levels of the organization

 Demonstrates effective organizational and project management skills

-Demonstrated ability to effectively manage and prioritize multiple tasks and adhere to tight deadlines
+Demonstrated ability to work alone and effectively manage and prioritize multiple tasks

-Must be team oriented, possess a positive attitude and collaborate effectively with others to achieve goals in a fast-paced, deadline driven environment
+Ability to recommend solutions while ensuring compliance with Customs regulations, rules, and policies

+Ability to work in a highly dynamic, challenging environment where managing multiple tasks is routine

 Demonstrates professionalism, discretion and confidentiality

 Education:

-Licensed Customs Broker or equivalent experience working with customs brokers who arrange import clearance of goods; minimum of 5 years working in related field

 Physical Demands

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.